 Currency is another example of one of the historic and modern day uses of hemp paper.
 Hemp provides many advantages for use in currency since paper monies need to be durable to be able to remain in circulation in good condition.

 Another type of hemp paper that has sustained continued popularity today is hemp cigarette rolling paper.
 Most of the hemp cigarette rolling paper is grown in Europe in countries like France that have traditionally grown and manufactured the rolling papers.

-Why Do We Not Use Hemp Paper instead of Paper from Trees?
+Why Don't We Use Hemp Paper Instead of Paper from Trees?

 If paper from hemp has so many advantages compared to paper made from tress, then why don’t we use more hemp paper?
 The answer has to do with the illegality of marijuana and economies of scale.

 When marijuana was made illegal hemp was also included with the prohibition of cannabis.
 In fact, hemp has been illegal to grow up until very recently.
 The 2018 Farm Bill legalized hemp for the first time since the Marihuana Tax Act in 1937.
 When hemp was legalized under the farm bill, it was legalized under the definition of any cannabis sativa with Delta 9 Tetrahydrocannabinol (THC) levels less than 0.3% THC.

 Why Choose Anavii Market?